How to Draw a Crowd in the Age of Social Distancing.

-We have faith that, in time, these companies will be able to resume their activities.
-But what do you do if you are the kind of entity with a major annual event that drives your public engagement for the year—and that event essentially gets canceled because of the global pandemic?
+We have faith that, in time, companies will be able to resume their activities.
+But what do you do if your organization depends on a major annual event to drive public engagement for the year—and that event essentially gets canceled because of the global pandemic?

-Specifically, we’re talking about The Jackie Robinson Foundation and their annual celebrations on April 15th.
-Per tradition since 2004, all Major Leaguer Baseballers wear his officially retired uniform #42 that day.
-This special day has become a platform for the JR Foundation to educate thousands of young people about civil rights and Jackie’s legacy of stepping up to the plate.
+Per tradition since 2004, all Major League Baseball players wear his officially retired uniform #42 on April 15th.
+This special day has become a platform for the Jackie Robinson Foundation to educate thousands of young people about civil rights and Jackie’s legacy of stepping up to the plate.
 A series of well-orchestrated multi-city events make it a big day in baseball, and a big day for America.

-The foundation deciding to replace the live event with an online digital experience.
+The foundation decided to replace the live event with an online digital experience.

 They made that call on April 1st.
 And we’re proud to say they made that call… to Bartley & Dick.
-Now, candidly, it’s a big challenge to sprint from concept into copy writing, visual design and technical development then launch it to audiences around the country.
-The Jackie Robinson Foundation had a great starting point with an education guide made for print, complete with content ready to shine online.
+Now, candidly, it’s a big challenge to sprint from concept into copy writing, visual design and technical development under a time crunch.
+Fortunately, the Jackie Robinson Foundation had a great starting point with an education guide made for print, already complete with content ready to shine online.

-Two weeks to design and launch the online experience.
+Two weeks to design and launch a new e-learning hub.

 We didn’t blink.
 Projects like these take a good client-agency relationship to start and then make it even better through a little sweat equity.
-The Jackie Robinson Foundation led by example as a hell of a teammate, and so with a handful of twilight design, coding and editing sessions—we made it happen.
+The Jackie Robinson Foundation led by example as one hell of a teammate, and so with a handful of twilight design, coding and editing sessions—we made it happen.

-The result was an new website, JRLegacy.org, a rich educational experience complete with downloadable worksheets, trivia games, video clips, testimonials, and a wealth of fascinating facts.
+The new site now provides rich educational experience to fans around the country.
+Its interactive features are made complete with downloadable worksheets, trivia games, video clips, testimonials, and a wealth of fascinating facts.

-While it’s truly a shame that the live event had to be cancelled, the results have been inspiring for the future:
+While it’s truly a shame that the live events had to be cancelled, the online results are inspiring for the future.

-The annual Jackie Robinson Day celebration would have reached hundreds of thousands at ballparks, this year’s digital execution was able to reach over two million users online.
+The annual Jackie Robinson Day celebration would have reached many thousands at ballparks.
+This year’s digital event reached over two million users online.